 >Other types of items.

-News stories are published as soon as possible.
-News stories are posted to the “LHRT News and Opportunities” section of the site, and everyone following the blog will receive a notification.
+News stories are published as soon as possible to the “News” section of the site, and everyone following the blog will receive a notification.

-Notes are short essays about library history.
+Notes are short, informal essays about library history.
 These essays can consist of:

 >Brief research papers.